AkillerKavinda/E-Commerce-Sales---Customer-Analysis-Project/README.md

 # E-Commerce Sales & Customer Analysis Project

+> **Note:** This project was built while following a YouTube tutorial to practice and learn MySQL.
+The goal was to understand the concepts and apply them.
+Any modifications or experiments I made are my own.

 ## Project Overview
 Analyzing sales and customer behavior on an e-commerce platform using MySQL by answering 18 business questions.
 I explore product performance, revenue trends, customer purchasing patterns, payment methods, and feedback ratings to gain insights.